filamentphp/filament/packages/panels/docs/06-navigation.md

 }
 ```

-### Customizing the account link
+### Customizing the profile link

-To customize the user account link at the start of the user menu, register a new item with the `account` array key:
+To customize the user profile link at the start of the user menu, register a new item with the `profile` array key:

 ```php
 use Filament\Navigation\MenuItem;